 Big Cajun Man says that a bank acquisition may lead to a merger with his credit cards.

-Larry MacDonald reports that a bill before the U.S. Congress may prop up the flagging housing market.
+Larry MacDonald (this web page has disappeared) reports that a bill before the U.S. Congress may prop up the flagging housing market.

 Canadian Capitalist reports on scathing criticism of the mutual fund industry.